 2. Plagiarism: Representing the words, ideas or data of another as your own in any academic exercise.
+This includes the use of Artificial Intelligence (AI) to complete assignments.

 3. Fabrication: Falsification or unauthorized invention of any information or citation in an academic exercise.